Reading Your Meter

 Where is My Water Meter?

 Water meters are located near your hot water heater or in a crawlspace.
 Some meters are in meter pits, outside of the home.
-And in Ellicott some, if not all, are located under the houses.
+And in Ellicott Springs meters are even located under the houses.

 Why use Automated Meter Reading?